vwbaker/base_project/README.md

 This Spring Boot application is rebuilt and deployed on Heroku with every new commit to this branch.

-To build and run locally run the following command: ./gradlew clean build && java -jar build/libs/gs-spring-boot-0.1.0.jar
+To build and run locally run the following command: ./gradlew clean build && java -jar build/libs/gs-spring-boot-0.1.0.jar or mvn clean install && java -jar target/gs-spring-boot-0.1.0.jar

+when running locally, then the app url is http://localhost:8080/